Transformer Block Coupling

 Abstract

 Large Language Models (LLMs) have made significant strides in natural language processing, and a precise understanding of the internal mechanisms driving their success is essential.
 We analyze the trajectories of token embeddings in LLMs as they pass through transformer blocks, linearizing the system along these trajectories through their Jacobian matrices.
-For two such Jacobians \(J_1, J_2\), and their singular value decompositions \(J_1 = U_1 S_1 V_1^T\), \(J_1 = U_2 S_2 V_2^T\) we measure the agreement of \(U_1, U_2\) and \(V_1, V_2\).
+For two such Jacobians \(J_1, J_2\), and their singular value decompositions \(J_1 = U_1 S_1 V_1^T\), \(J_2 = U_2 S_2 V_2^T\) we measure the agreement of \(U_1, U_2\) and \(V_1, V_2\).
 We broadly uncover the transformer block coupling phenomenon in a variety of pretrained LLMs, characterized by the coupling of their top singular vectors across tokens and depth.
 Our findings reveal that coupling positively correlates with model performance, and that this relationship is stronger than with other hyperparameters such as parameter count, model depth, and embedding dimension.

-Pythia 12-B
+Pythia 12-B coupling analysis

 Figure 1: (a) Correlation with HuggingFace Open LLM Leaderboard (b) Measurements on Pythia 6.9B, 12B training checkpoints (c) Coupling between Pythia 12B transformer blocks at varying depths during training